Gift Planning Team

 Shalayne Davis, Gift Planning Specialist, received a degree in Business Management from Brigham Young University.
 She went on to earn her Juris Doctor from the University of Richmond and then practiced law in Virginia before joining Philanthropies in 2017.
 She is a member of the Virginia State Bar Association and has experience as the office manager for a small business, managing all aspects of the office from accounting to human resources and strategic planning.

-Carl A. McLelland, Gift Planning Specialist, is a member of the Utah Bar Association, the National Association of Charitable Gift Planners, the Utah Planned Giving Round Table, and the Salt Lake Estate Planning Council.
+Carl A. McLelland, Gift Planning Specialist, is a member of the Utah Bar Association, the National Association of Charitable Gift Planners, and the Salt Lake Estate Planning Council.
 He graduated from the University of Utah with a BA degree in Political Science, and earned his Juris Doctor from Brigham Young University.
 He received the Certified Specialist in Planned Giving certification from California State University, Long Beach.
-Prior to joining Philanthropies in 1991, he practiced law in Salt Lake City, and served as the Vice-President of Finance and Operations for the Children’s Miracle Network.
+Prior to joining Philanthropies he practiced law in Salt Lake City.

 Jerry L. Reynolds, Gift Planning Specialist, Compliance, earned his Baccalaureate degree in Accounting from Brigham Young University in 1977.
 He also earned his Juris Doctor from Brigham Young University’s Law School in 1980.
 He is a member of the Utah State Bar Association.
 Prior to joining Philanthropies, Jerry practiced law in Provo, Utah, with an emphasis in real estate law, banking law, commercial law, and wills, trusts, and estates.
 He has been with Philanthropies since 1999.

-David Smith, Donor Liaison, Gift Planning, received degrees in English, Japanese and Humanities from Brigham Young University.
-He joined Gift Planning Services in 2014, where his responsibilities focus on donor engagement, the legacy societies and planned gift marketing and outreach.
-David has been with Philanthropies since 2002, holding positions as the Director of Annual Giving, Telefund Manager and Donor Stewardship Officer.
+David Smith, Donor Liaison, Gift Planning, received BA degrees in English, Japanese and Humanities from Brigham Young University and is currently pursuing a MS in nonprofit administration.
+He joined Gift Planning Services in 2012, where his responsibilities focus on donor engagement, the legacy societies, the Gift Planning Council and planned gift marketing and outreach.
+David has been with Philanthropies since 2002, holding positions as the Director of Annual Giving, Telefund Manager, and Donor Stewardship Officer.
 He is a former member of the BYU Alumni Board of Directors and is a freelance sports writer covering the Utah Jazz.
 He is a Certified Fund Raising Executive (CFRE) and is a member of the National Association of Charitable Gift Planners and the Council for Advancement and Support of Education.